vtaits/react-select-async-paginate/packages/react-select-async-paginate/README.md

 Should return new options.

-### cacheUniq
+### cacheUniqs

 Not required.
-Can take any value.
-When this prop changed, `AsyncPaginate` cleans all cached options.
+Array.
+Works as 2nd argument of `useEffect` hook.
+When one of items changed, `AsyncPaginate` cleans all cached options.

 ### loadOptionsOnMenuOpen